-Reputation is one of the most important elements of business success and much of a company’s reputation can be attributed to its figurehead – often the CEO or Managing Director.
+Reputation is one of the most important elements of business success.
+Much of a company’s reputation is attributable to its figurehead – often the CEO or Managing Director.
 Meaning the CEO’s reputation alone is crucial to business success.

-A CEO exerts an enormous amount of influence over any enterprise they control, so if their reputation is tarnished then it’s almost inevitable that the company itself will suffer.
+A CEO exerts an enormous amount of influence over any enterprise they control.
+If their reputation is tarnished then it’s almost inevitable that the company itself will suffer.
 By the same token, a strong, consistent approach from the CEO or Director can have a positive effect on a company.

 According to Weber Shandwick, “CEO reputation is a fundamental driver of corporate reputation, and is unwavering in its contribution to market value… nearly half of a company’s value is attributable to its CEO.”

 Half of the participants (50%) in Weber Shandwick’s study anticipate that CEO reputation will be even more important in five years’ time.
-Weber Shandwick also found that the market value of a company is also directly affected by a CEO’s reputation, demonstrating the importance of clear leadership.
+Weber Shandwick also found that a CEO’s reputation directly affects the market value of a company.
+This demonstrates the importance of clear leadership.

-A strong CEO influence online can strengthen the media’s attention on their company, as well as minimise the risk of a reputation crisis.
-Employees and clients can also be attracted from a well-renowned CEO or Director and a strong reputation online does not necessarily involve enhancing egos or celebrity; humility can go a long way.
+A strong CEO influence online can strengthen the media’s attention on their company.
+It also minimises the risk of a reputation crisis.
+Employees and clients can also be attracted from a well-renowned CEO or Director.
+A strong reputation online does not necessarily involve enhancing egos or celebrity; humility can go a long way.

 Having a strong reputation